About MJ Pramik

 “I decided to accept as true my own thinking.”

-- Georgia O’Keefe, Author Novelist Writer
+- Georgia O’Keefe, American Painter

 Mary Jean (MJ) Pramik, author, novelist, poet, travel writer, science reporter, and teacher has contributed to numerous magazines and journals, anthologies and travel books including Good Housekeeping, Odyssey, and the National Enquirer as well as Ophthalmology Times, Nature Biotechnology, Drug Topics, and Cosmetic Surgery News.
 She was a regular contributor to Genetic Engineering News for 18 years during the heyday of the burgeoning biotechnology era.